sinugotshifhiwa4/Java-Encryptor/README.md

 ## Unit Tests
 - Unit tests are available under the `tests.unit` package, ensuring the correct functionality of secret key generation, environment loading, and encryption processes.

-## License
-This project is licensed under the MIT License.

 ---

 ## Conclusion
 **Java-Encryptor** provides a robust solution for securely managing and encrypting environment variables in a Java-based project, utilizing AES encryption and best practices for configuration management and logging.
 The modular approach ensures flexibility for different environments and allows easy integration into existing projects.

 ---

-Let me know if you'd like to add or modify anything else!